- This event has passed.

 Free webinar brought to you by The Space, in association with Arts Council England.

-Due to popular demand we’ve asked the excellent panelists from our recent Digital Rights webinar to join us once again.
-They’ll give an overview of the fundamental principles and terminology of digital rights, then outline their individual specialisms and the work they do.
+Due to popular demand we asked the excellent panelists from our Digital Rights webinar to join us once again.
+They give an overview of the fundamental principles and terminology of digital rights, then outline their individual specialisms and the work they do.

-Rob Lindsay, Head of Programmes for The Space, will be joined by:
+Rob Lindsay, Head of Programmes for The Space, is joined by:

 Lottie Gazzard